ECSlidingViewController/ECSlidingViewController/README.md

 This section will walk through of a simplified version of the included example app.
 You'll see how to setup the top view that can be panned to the right side to reveal the under left view.

-### Copy ECSlidingViewController into your project
+### Include ECSlidingViewController into your project

 You'll need these four files: